21 Historical Places in Karnataka

 Image Credit: Irrigator for Wikipedia

-Locally called Sri Kshetra Sringeri, this is a tiny hilly town which is located at the Chikkamagaluru district of Karnataka.
-This is known as the pilgrimage centre which was built by Adi Shankara during the 9th century.
+Locally called Sri Kshetra Sringeri, this is a tiny hilly town in the Chikkamagaluru district of Karnataka.
+This is known as the pilgrimage centre, which Adi Shankara built during the 9th century.
 As per the records, it is believed that Adi Shankaracharya stayed here for 12 years and taught his disciples.
-Alongside that there are many temples and historical relics which can be explored too.
+Alongside that, many temples and historical relics can be explored.

 Things To Do: Sightseeing, Temple Tour